-Gross written premiums for the financial year were £199.7m (2017: £185.6m), reflecting growth in liability classes and a beneficial foreign exchange impact.
-This is despite the 2018 underwriting year ultimate expectations being reduced by ± 10.0 m reflecting business lines exited.
-Business written in US dollars accounted for 60.4% (2017: 73.1%) of premium income.
+Gross written premiums for the financial year were £177.1m (2018: £199.7m), reflecting reductions in the General Liability and Professional Liability classes together with the impact of the withdrawal from the Property Binders and Cargo classes.
+Business written in US dollars accounted for 68.7% (2018: 60.4%) of premium income.